Letting With Peace Of Mind With david james.

 Smoke & Carbon Monoxide Alarms

 All properties built since June 1992 must have been fitted with mains powered smoke detector alarms from new.
 It is now also a requirement that a smoke alarm is fitted to each floor of a property regardless of the properties age, this can be a battery-operated alarm.
-Carbon Monoxide alarms are required where you have a solid fuel appliance however it is our strong recommendation that Carbon Monoxide alarms are fitted to all properties where there is also a gas appliance present.
+Carbon Monoxide alarms are required where you have a solid fuel appliance however it is our strong recommendation and soon to become law that Carbon Monoxide alarms are fitted to all properties where there is a gas boiler present.

 Legionella Risk Assessment